Pece17/Pelikonsolien-historia-ja-kehitys/README.md

-Adobe (ei pvm.).
+Adobe s.a.
 What is a polygon in 3D modelling?.
 Luettavissa: https://www.adobe.com/uk/products/substance3d/discover/3d-polygon-modeling.html.
 Luettu: 27.2.2025.

 Black, J. 2011.
 Pinball: The Misunderstood Game of Amusement.
 A Journal of Academic Writing, 7, s.
 23­­­–24.